gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

 </details>

-With the command above, the helm resource defined in the `helm-resource.yaml` has been added to the component descriptor as `localFilesystemBlob` and the defined input files/directories are packaged and copied to the blobs directory, which contains now 1 file.<br>
+With the command above, the helm resource defined in the `helm-resource.yaml` has been added to the component descriptor as `localFilesystemBlob` and the defined input files/directories are packaged and copied to the blobs directory, which contains now 1 file.

 ```yaml
 meta: